skyvers/skyve-dev-guide/_pages/documents.md

 Beans include a number of attributes to support Skyve interactions,
 specifically:

-  Attribute      | Description                                                                             | Logical Type
+  Attribute      | Description                                                                             | logical type
   -------------- | --------------------------------------------------------------------------------------- | ------------------------------------
   bizId          | A guaranteed unique primary identifier for the instance of the bean                     | UUID (universally unique identifier) bizKey         | A simple scalar representation of the bean.                                             | String